What You Need to Know About Stomach Cancer Symptoms:

 2. Abdominal Pain and Discomfort:

-Abdominal pain is one of the most common stomach cancer symptoms and is usually what prompts people to seek medical attention.
+Abdominal pain is one of the most common symptoms and is usually what prompts people to seek medical attention.
 Abdominal pain can range from persistent mild discomfort to severe pain.
 Pain and discomfort generally occurs in the upper abdomen area.
 Persistent abdominal pain, regardless of where it occurs, needs to be evaluated by your doctor.

 Other types of cancers that can cause abdominal pain include pancreatic cancer, liver cancer, bile duct and gallbladder cancer.